 You or a member of your staff is responsible for generating and maintaining content on the website.
 Similar to how your previous website was updated, we could give access to your departmental website editor to make the updates, we could train a member of your staff, or we could help you make updates.

-- Who is responsible for maintenance of the webpages?
+- Who is responsible for maintenance of hosting and Infrastructure?

 The school's Web Group is responsible for maintaining all of the web systems (servers, content management system, applications, etc.), the website design and functionality, and making updates to these systems.
 You and your staff are responsible for the content on the website.collapse